 Most home extensions and basement conversions require planning permission from the council in question.
 Scenario has been successful in securing this permission on behalf of our clients.

-TipDiscover if your chosen architect has had success steering planning applications through your local council.
+Discover if your architect has had success steering planning applications through your local council.
 Visit the “planning applications” page of your council’s website and enter the architect’s name in the search criteria.

 Working with Scenario Architecture

 Basement conversions have got a bad rap over the years, from households digging down multiple levels and edging dangerously close to their neighbours’ property lines.
 These “mega-basements”, or so-called iceberg houses, cause controversy for their deluxe features, like swimming pools, cinemas, wine cellars Turkish baths and car parks.

 Building below street level can significantly increase the size of a home where conservation laws restrict expanding up and out.
 And new rooms below the main floor almost always make financial sense in high-value areas like London.
 But the more commonly sought and approved versions seek to enlarge an already existing coal hole or cellar.
 Even the most basic below-ground extensions will cost the same as a loft conversion, yet they’ll provide far more space for the outlay – most basement conversions in London start at about 40 square metres in size, growing to nearly 200 square metres.